Princess Eugenie celebrates ‘mummy to be’ Princess Beatrice

-Princess Eugenie celebrated her sister Princess Beatrice ’s last birthday before she becomes a mother with photos from their childhood.
+Princess Eugenie celebrated her sister Princess Beatrice’s last birthday before she becomes a mother with photos from their childhood.
 The royal took to her personal Instagram on Sunday to share a montage featuring throwback pictures.
 “Happy Birthday to my big sissy,” Eugenie captioned the video, which was set to “This is Me” from The Greatest Showman.
 “BeaBea you are sensational and I have loved every minute watching you be brave and true...and you ❤️...and now a mummy to be :) #iloveyou.”

 Beatrice’s husband Edoardo Mapelli Mozzi reacted to his sister-in-law’s post, simply commenting, “❤️❤️❤️❤️❤️❤️❤️.”
 Edo also marked his wife’s 33rd birthday on Aug.
 8 with a heartfelt tribute over on his Instagram account.
 Alongside a black-and-white picture of him and Beatrice, the property specialist wrote, “Happy Birthday my love.
 I love you with all my heart ❤️.”